How to avoid Inheritance Tax on UK property

 Can I put my main residence into QNUPS?

-It is important to remember that QNUPS’s is a pension and so its primary goal is to provide you with retirement income.
-The added benefit of this type of pension is that it just so happens that any assets held within it are considered to be IHT exempt at death.
+It is important to remember that QNUPS is a pension, and so its primary goal is to provide you with retirement income.
+The added benefit of this type of pension is that any assets held within it are considered to be IHT exempt at death.
 That exemption allows your loved ones and beneficiaries to inherit 40% more than they would do without it!

 How can I open a QNUPS?